jakpaul/lvgl_touch_calibration/README.md

 This repository aims to provide a simple, ready-to-embed component for performing calibration of a resistive touch panel in an [LVGL](https://lvgl.io/) project.

-The calibration process corrects for panel misalignment, scale and rotation.
+The calibration process corrects for **panel misalignment, scale and rotation**.
+It has been tested to work reliably with LVGL 8.3.0 on a 480×800 pixels LCD with an XPT2046 touch controller.

 ![Calibration screen preview](https://github.com/jakpaul/lvgl_touch_calibration/blob/master/preview.gif "Calibration screen preview")